 For your perusal, here is a pdf of the score and solo pan part.
 Feel free to print off either.
-If you are interested in performing the piece, I am happy to mail you hard copies of the score and all parts.
+If you are interested in performing the piece, I please get in touch with me regarding hard copies of the score and parts.
 Email me at firstname.lastname@example.org.

 The soloist plays three pans: tenor and double seconds, arranged in whichever manner works best.
 If a particular set of tenors and doubleseconds cannot reach the full range required, an extra instrument may be used.
 The soloist will have to determine the best places to change pans based on the peculiarities of the instruments being used.